-Welcome to the Parish Guide to Laudato Si’, designed to get your community involved in caring for creation, split across several themes, and jam-packed with insights, resources, and inspiring stories, this resource serves as a great way to get you started in transforming the lives of our communities to help address the cries of the earth and the cries of the poor.
+Welcome to the ‘Building a Caring Community’ guide, designed to get your community involved in caring for creation, split across several themes, and jam-packed with insights, resources, and inspiring stories, this resource serves as a great way to get you started in transforming the lives of our communities to help address the cries of the earth and the cries of the poor.

 This website is divided into several different categories.
-Each of these categories looks at a particular area of parish life and provides some ideas for action for your community.
+Each of these categories looks at a particular area of life and provides some ideas for action for your community, whether it be parish, school, home or any place where people gather together.

 Encouraging sustainable and fair buying in your parish and beyond.